 Above: The upper portion of the plant showing the flower cluster and the leafless stem.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: The flower corollas have yellow bases with orange throats, turning much darker when past pollination.
+Below: The flower corollas have yellow bases with orange rays, turning much darker when past pollination.
 Ray tips are squared off and toothed as are most Hawkweeds.
 Styles are long and exerted.

 Below: Leaves are all basal, 3 to 5 times as long as wide.